ahasverus/franceinter/README.md

 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-The goal of the R package `franceinter` is to retrieve France Inter podcasts information and to download MP3 episodes.
+The goal of the R package `franceinter` is to retrieve Radio France (France Inter, France Culture, etc.) podcasts metadata (date, title, mp3 URL, and duration).
+User can easily download metadata for any podcast.
+The name of the podcast must be extracted from the website URL (e.g. Le Moment Meurice must be written as `le-moment-meurice`).

 ## Installation